 If you’re setting S.M.A.R.T social media goals, then you are probably going to want to include a goal that includes driving traffic back to your website.
 Whether your goal is to increase podcast listeners, add more email list subscribers or generate free consultation sign-ups, you need to drive traffic from social media to your website.

-This the point where Google Analytics becomes an important tool in your marketing toolbox.
-Google Analytics will give you all the data you need to measure your social media marketing.
-Google Analytics gives you data, like:
+This is the point where Google Analytics becomes an important tool in your marketing toolbox.
+Using Google Analytics for social media will give you all the data you need to measure your social media marketing.
+Social media tracking in Google Analytics gives you data, like:

 When you know this data, you can improve your content strategy and put more time and energy into the things that work and eliminate the things that don’t.

-There are two key places in Google Analytics that you want to measure for your social media marketing: Social Acquisition and UTM campaigns.
+There are two key places in Google Analytics social media tracking you want to focus on: Social acquisition and UTM campaigns.

 You can see an overview of the breakdown of acquisition channels from all the traffic by selecting “All Traffic” then “Channels” in the menu.